 A reader commented on our article asking to expand on non-minor educational expenses and parental resources of the new child support law and to elaborate on if the non-custodial’s new spouse’s income considered a potential resource and if it can be requested.
-The reader also asked if there has been any recent cases that will define this other than the Drysch Case in 2000.

 3/11/2017 06:07:41 pm